Nova-Aether-Research/memory/README.md

 **Current 90-Day Mission (Q2 2026):** Launch first 10 computational papers/tools, secure initial grants, and build the persistent AI swarm.

+**Overall Goal** This is what we are creating.
+Review and align.  https://www.youtube.com/watch?v=LYgLTraIe2I, Goal is perfect RSI.

 Last updated: March 19, 2026